Kenneth Kaunda: One-party state and "African socialism"

-With all opposition having been eliminated, Kaunda allowed the creation of a personality cult.
-He developed a left nationalist-socialist ideology, called Zambian Humanism.
-This was based on a combination of mid-20th-century ideas of central planning/state control and what he considered basic African values: mutual aid, trust, and loyalty to the community.
-Similar forms of African socialism were introduced inter alia in Ghana by Kwame Nkrumah ("Consciencism") and Tanzania by Julius Nyerere ("Ujamaa").
-To elaborate on his ideology, Kaunda published several books: Humanism in Zambia and a Guide to its Implementation, Parts 1, 2 and 3.
-Other publications on Zambian Humanism are: Fundamentals of Zambian Humanism, by Timothy Kandeke; Zambian Humanism, religion and social morality, by Rev. Fr.
-Cleve Dillion-Malone, S.J., and Zambian Humanism: some major spiritual and economic challenges, by Justin B. Zulu.
-Kaunda on Violence (US title, The Riddle of Violence) was published in 1980.
+After eliminating political opposition, Kenneth Kaunda established a personality cult and promoted a left nationalist-socialist ideology called Zambian Humanism.
+It combined mid-20th-century concepts of central planning and state control with values Kaunda described as traditional African principles, including mutual aid, trust, and community loyalty.
+The ideology has been criticized for showing similarities to fascism.
+Similar forms of African socialism were introduced in Ghana by Kwame Nkrumah (Consciencism) and in Tanzania by Julius Nyerere (Ujamaa).
+Kaunda wrote many books elaborating his ideology called Humanism in Zambia and a Guide to Its Implementation, Parts 1, 2 and 3.
+Other works on the subject include Timothy Kandeke’s Fundamentals of Zambian Humanism, Rev. Fr.
+Cleve Dillion-Malone’s Zambian Humanism, Religion and Social Morality, and Justin B. Zulu’s Zambian Humanism: Some Major Spiritual and Economic Challenges.
+In 1980 Kaunda also published Kaunda on Violence (issued in the United States as The Riddle of Violence).

 As president of UNIP, and under the country's one-party state system, Kaunda was the only candidate for president of the republic in the general elections of 1978, 1983, and 1988, each time with official results showing over 80 per cent of voters approving his candidacy.
 Parliamentary elections were also controlled by Kaunda.
 In the 1978 UNIP elections, Kaunda amended the party's constitution to bring in rules that invalidated the challengers' nominations: Kapwepwe was told he could not stand because only people who had been members for five years could be nominated to the presidency (he had only rejoined UNIP three years before); Nkumbula and a third contender, businessman Robert Chiluwe, were outmanoeuvred by introducing a new rule that said each candidate needed the signatures of 200 delegates from each province to back their candidacy.